opnfv/kvmfornfv/docs/userguide/kvmfornfv.cyclictest-dashboard.userguide.rst

 4. IO_Stress-Idle Graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-`IO_Stress-Idle`_ graph displays the Average,Maximum and Minimum latency values obtained by running Idle_Idle test-type of the Cyclictest.
-Idle_Idle implies that IO stress is applied on the Host and no stress on the Guest.
+`IO_Stress-Idle`_ graph displays the Average, Maximum and Minimum latency values obtained by running IO-stress_Idle test-type of the Cyclictest.
+IO-stress_Idle implies that IO stress is applied on the Host and no stress on the Guest.

 .. _IO_Stress-Idle: http://testresults.opnfv.org/grafana/dashboard/db/kvmfornfv-cyclictest?panelId=13&fullscreen